StudentVlad5/store-of-stylish-clothes/README.md

 5. The administrator can edit product parameters, add/delete ones.
 6. Orders are stored in a separate database.
 7. For analysis, a separate database is kept on the actions of users who started placing an order, but did not complete it.
-8. It is possible to blog, post videos, conduct Rewards Programs

 Used technologies: HTML, CSS, JavaScript, Parcel, Git / GitHub, Figma, React, Node JS, MongoDB.